EGoesche/latex-template-en/README.md

 ## Getting started

 Before writing your report please add your personal information to the project.
-You can do this by editing the respective fields in `projektarbeit.tex`:
+You can do this by editing the respective fields in `projectwork.tex`:
 - Your name/immatriculation number
 - Title
-- Language if you want to write in English: `ngerman` -> `english`
+- Language is set to English by default

 Finally, you are ready to add some content :smiley: